Atonement (Killswitch Engage album): Background and recording

 The album was recorded over a period of two years, with ideas for the album beginning in 2017.
 Recording sessions took place on both coasts of the United States, but they were put on hold when vocalist Jesse Leach developed scar tissue on a polyp in his throat and underwent speech and vocal therapy for three months.
 Following his successful recovery the band then went on a 2018 tour with Iron Maiden, on tour Leach began to experience writer’s block.
 By the end of tour, Adam Dutkiewicz took him aside and offered words of inspiration.
 Leach recalled “I shared my unfinished lyrics, and he said, ‘You don’t even need all of these.
 Keep it simple.’,” Leach added “I was stressed out.
 I was insecure.
 A lot was going on in my head between writer’s block and the surgery.
 It was amazing to have a friend and producer like Adam mentally slap me upside the face and encourage me.”
 Atonement was thus described as a "reflection of perseverance and passion through the trials and suffering of our existence" by the band, and by Leach as "musically the most diverse record we've done as a band".

 While most of Atonement was written by the time they were touring with Iron Maiden in 2018 some of it going as far back as 2016.
 It was a conversation the band had London that solidified its direction.
 Leach recalled “I was like, ‘Let’s just crank out some heavy stuff.’
 It’s what we’re good at,” Dutkiewicz added “I wanted to do that.
-Maybe that’s why I ended up writing all those fast songs,” The albums lyrics touch upon subjects such as social issues and mental health.
+Maybe that’s why I ended up writing all those fast songs,” The album's lyrics touch upon subjects such as social issues and mental health.